root-project/root/documentation/primer/ROOT_as_calculator.md

 ***Please move on to become an expert!***

 [^2]: All ROOT classes' names start with the letter T. A notable exception is RooFit.
 In this context all classes' names are of the form Roo*.
+Starting with ROOT7, all names start with and R.